Make audio plugins

 Full lifecycle.

-Create, configure, build, ship.
-Each does one thing well — combine with Chainer for automated workflows.
+Create, configure, build, port, ship.
+Start a project on one platform, easily port it to another.
+Each command does one thing well — combine with Chainer for automated workflows.

 standalone with au, vst3, or all for other formats.